boecker-lab/docs.sirius.github.io/docs/_pages/intro.md

 ## Literature

-The *scientific development* behind SIRIUS and CSI:FingerID required numerous man-years of PhD students, postdocs and principal investigators; an educated guess would be roughly 35 man-years.
+The *scientific development* behind SIRIUS, ZODIAC, CSI:FingerID and CANOPUS required numerous man-years of PhD students, postdocs and principal investigators; an educated guess would be roughly 35 man-years.
 This estimate does not include building the shiny Graphical User Interface that was introduced in version 3.1.
-But it is not the user interface or software development that does the work here; it is our scientific research that made SIRIUS and CSI:FingerID possible.
+But it is not the user interface or software development that does the work here; it is our scientific research that made SIRIUS, ZODIAC, CSI:FingerID and CANOPUS possible.
 It is understood that the work of 15 years cannot be described in a single paper.

 Please cite all papers that you feel relevant for your work.
-Please do not cite this manual or the SIRIUS or CSI:FingerID website, but rather our scientific papers.
+Please do **not** cite this manual or the SIRIUS or CSI:FingerID website, but rather our scientific papers.

 ### SIRIUS 4